auxesis/wercker-step-slack-notify/readme.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Changelog

+## 0.1.0
+- Make construction of JSON a little more elegant and flexible.
+- Add a bucketload of comments to explain wtf is going on.
+- Add basic debugging output for local testing, triggered by setting `WERCKER_SLACK_NOTIFY_DEBUG`.
+- Make README easier to follow.
+Update instructions for latest Slack.

 ## 0.0.11
 - added custom passed/failed message